JohannLiebertDesu/DualSetInterference/README.md

-# Quarto Analysis Template
+# Analysis Template

 A standardized template for data analysis projects using Quarto documents in RStudio.

 ## Overview

 This repository serves as a template for data analysis projects using Quarto (.qmd) files in RStudio.
-It provides a consistent structure for your analysis workflows, making it easier to organize your code, data, and outputs.
+It provides a consistent structure for your analysis workflows, making it easier to organize your code, data, and outputs while ensuring reproducibility.

-## Features

-- Pre-configured Quarto document with common sections
-- Organized folder structure for data, scripts, and outputs
-- Standard YAML header with useful rendering options
-- Pre-loaded code chunks for common data analysis tasks
-- Consistent styling and formatting

 ## Getting Started